Scheduled tasks

 When Obsidian is closed, scheduled tasks cannot run.
 Set runIfMissed: true in a task's frontmatter to have it caught up automatically the next time Obsidian starts.

 On startup, the plugin compares each task's nextRunAt against the current time.
 Any task with runIfMissed: true that is overdue (and not paused) is treated as a missed run.
-By default, a red ! badge appears on the background-tasks status bar item — click it to open the Missed Scheduled Runs modal, which lists each missed task with Run and Skip buttons.
+By default, a red ! badge appears on the background-tasks status bar item — click it to open the Missed scheduled runs modal, which lists each missed task with Run and Skip buttons.
 On mobile (where the status bar is hidden), the modal opens automatically on startup instead of waiting for a badge click.

 - Run — submits the task immediately as a background task